 Because we cannot match transferors and transferees of units and for other reasons, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
-In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements.
+In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements, both statutory and regulatory.
+A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-1(a)(6), which is not anticipated to apply to a material portion of our assets.
 Any non-uniformity could have a negative impact on the value of the units.
-Please read "- Tax Consequences of Unit Ownership - Section 754 Election."
+Please see "- Tax Consequences of Unit Ownership - Section 754 Election."

-Our partnership agreement permits our general partner to take positions in filing our tax returns that preserve the uniformity of our units.
-These positions may include reducing the depreciation, amortization or loss deductions to which a unitholder would otherwise be entitled or reporting a slower amortization of Section 743(b) adjustments for some unitholders than that to which they would otherwise be entitled.
-Vinson & Elkins L.L.P. is unable to opine as to the validity of such filing positions.
+If necessary to preserve the uniformity of our units, our partnership agreement permits our general partner to take positions in filing our tax returns even when contrary to a literal application of regulations like the one described above.
+These positions may include reducing for some unitholders the depreciation, amortization or loss deductions to which they would otherwise be entitled or reporting a slower amortization of Section 743(b) adjustments for some unitholders than that to which they would otherwise be entitled.
+The general partner does not anticipate needing to take such positions, but if they were necessary, Vinson & Elkins L.L.P. would be unable to opine as to validity of such filing positions in the absence of direct and controlling authority.

-A unitholder's basis in units is reduced by its share of our deductions (whether or not such deductions were claimed on an individual income tax return) so that any position that we take that understates deductions will overstate the unitholder's basis in its units, and may cause the unitholder to understate gain or overstate loss on any sale of such units.
-Please read "- Disposition of Common Units - Recognition of Gain or Loss" above and "- Tax Consequences of Unit Ownership - Section 754 Election" above.
+A unitholder's basis in units is reduced by his share of our deductions (whether or not such deductions were claimed on an individual income tax return) so that any position that we take that understates deductions will overstate the unitholder's basis in his units, and may cause the unitholder to understate gain or overstate loss on any sale of such units.
+Please read "- Disposition of Common Units - Recognition of Gain or Loss" and "- Tax Consequences of Unit Ownership - Section 754 Election."
 The IRS may challenge one or more of any positions we take to preserve the uniformity of units.
 If such a challenge were sustained, the uniformity of units might be affected, and, under some circumstances, the gain from the sale of units might be increased without the benefit of additional deductions.